Gargi-99/stackoverflow/README.md

 # Stack Overflow Clone

-This project is a Stack Overflow clone built as part of an internship assessment for Acorn Globus.
+This project is a Stack Overflow clone built as part of an assessment for **Acorn Globus**.
 The project focuses on recreating the functionality and design of Stack Overflow while incorporating dynamic features using the Stack Overflow API.
 Below is an overview of the implemented features:

 ## Features Implemented